 Paramedics treated the two residents at the scene and transported them to the hospital.

-One of the residents was flown to the Salt Lake City Burn Center, where he was pronounced dead late Thursday afternoon.
+One of the residents was flown to the Salt Lake City Burn Center, where he was pronounced dead by the afternoon of Sept.
+28.

 Deputies who set up a perimeter around the home did not see the armed man get out.
-The remains of a man were later found inside the house near where he was last seen.
+The remains of Florea were later found inside the house near where the armed man was last seen.

 Meridian and Kuna Fire crews arrived shortly after the fire began but were limited in what they could do since the man with the gun was still suspected to be inside the home.

-Meridian and Kuna fire crews kept the blaze from spreading, but the home is a total loss.
+Meridian and Kuna fire crews kept the blaze from spreading, but the home was a total loss.

-The extent of the water, smoke and fire damage to the home made the collection of evidence – and the removal of human remains from inside — a long and complex process Thursday.
+The extent of the water, smoke and fire damage to the home made the collection of evidence – and the removal of human remains from inside — a long and complex process on Sept.
+28.

-Investigators have made a tentative identification of the man with a gun but have not found any connection between him and the family who lived at the home.
+Investigators made a tentative identification of Florea as being the man with the gun but have not found any connection between him and the family who lived at the home.

 Investigators are also working to figure out how and where the fire started in the home.
 They did find evidence gasoline could have been a factor.